nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_JOINING_DATA.md

 1. [Beginner SQL - 14 - One to Many Relationship](https://www.youtube.com/watch?v=mOkplknUNiU)
 1. [Beginner SQL - 16 - Many to Many Relationship](https://www.youtube.com/watch?v=iLn-lIpm5dU)
 1. [Entity Relationship Diagram (ERD) Tutorial - Part 1](https://www.youtube.com/watch?v=QpdhBUYk7Kk)

+## Practice

+### Follow the Money

+You need to design a database to represent the financial relationship between political candidates and corporate entities.
+Since corporations can contribute to political campaigns, your job is to help see how politicians are being funded, and if that funding is directly translating into bills that politicians [sponsor](https://en.wikipedia.org/wiki/Sponsor_(legislative)).

+1. Politicians can receive donations from many corporations.
+1. Corporations can donate to multiple candidates, on multiple dates.
+1. Politicians can draft many bills.
+1. A bill can only be sponsored by one politician.

+The resources in this system are as follows:

+1. Politician
+1. Corporation
+1. Donation
+1. LegislativeBill

+Create an ERD that visualizes the correct relationships between these four resources.

+### Bonus Feature

+1. Create a JSON file for each resource.
+1. Define a few entries for each resource.
+Each resource must have a unique primary key.
+1. Establish relationships between the resources by storing primary key values as foreign keys on related objects.
+1. Put all resources into an `HonestAbeDatabase` object, serialize it as a string, and save it to `localStorage`.

+### Extra Bonus Feature